Health Care Reform – Busting The 3 Biggest Myths Of ObamaCare

 Health Care Reform Effect On People With Grandfathered Health Plans

-People that have grandfathered health insurance plans are not going to be directly affected by health care reform.
+People with grandfathered health insurance plans will not be directly affected by health care reform.
 But because of the life cycle of their grandfathered health plan, it’s going to make those plans more costly as they discover that there are plans available now that they can quickly transfer to that have a richer set of benefits that would be more beneficial for any chronic health issues they may have.

 For people who stay in those grandfathered plans, the pool of subscribers in the program will start to shrink, and as that happens, the cost of those grandfathered health insurance plans will increase even faster than they are now.
 Therefore, people in grandfathered health plans will also be impacted by ObamaCare.